devbyAbdullah336/RunningGame/README.md

 ## 📦 Project Status

-This is an early prototype focused on testing sprint mechanics and collision damage logic.
+This is an early prototype focused on testing sprint mechanics and collision logic.
-More features like lightning trails, slow-motion, and enemy AI may come later.
+More features like, slow-motion, and enemy AI may come later.

 ---